• Home

 How do we determine what is the best use of our time?
 We know even amidst the mundaneness of our days that the work the Lord has given us in our homes matters for eternity.
 Our God has a purpose in all things @mferrell

-How do we determine what is the best use of our time?
-We know amid the mundaneness of our days, the work the Lord has given us in our homes matters for eternity.
-God has a purpose in all things.
-There is no secular work in Christ; all is sacred.
+How do we determine the best use of our time?
+Amid the mundane moments of our daily lives, we must recognize that the work the Lord has entrusted us with in our homes holds eternal significance.
+God has a purpose in everything.
+There is no separation between the secular and sacred.
+All our work is sacred and should be done as unto the Lord.

 Free Library Resources